 Next, create a list of your variable expenses, which are the bills that fluctuate from month-to-month.
 These can include eating out, groceries, gas, personal care, and so on.

-As a family it’s hard to decide what is fixed and what is variable.
-A good rule of them is applying the want vs. need rule to your expenses.
-Do you need this to live or do you simply want it?
+As a family, it’s hard to decide what is fixed and what is variable.
+A good rule of thumb is applying the want vs. need rule to your expenses.
+Do you need this to live, or do you simply want it?
 For instance, your child’s monthly gymnastics expenses is a variable expense.
-It may be a set price that does not fluctuate from month-to-month; however, if money was tight this is an expense that could be cut so your mortgage or utilities was paid.
+It may be a set price that does not fluctuate from month-to-month; however, if money was tight, this is an expense that can be cut so that you can pay your mortgage or utilities.

 This is where your past three months of bank statements and credit card statements come in handy.
 Pull those out and sort each transaction into your budget categories.
-This exercise will give you a good grasp on your spending and knowing how much you should create your budget amounts.
+This exercise will give you a good grasp of your spending and how much you should create your budget amounts.

 Calculate Your Amount Left

 It’s time to calculate your net income.
-Your net income is simply your take-home pay minus your expenses.
+Your net income is your take-home pay minus your expenses.
 This is the amount you have left after all your bills are paid.
 You want this to be a positive number so you can put this amount towards your financial goals.
-If you’re net income is a negative number then you will need to adjust your expenses in the step above.
+If your net income is a negative number, then you will need to adjust your expenses in the step above.

 Adjust Your Expenses

-If you had a negative net income you will need to adjust your spending.
+If you had a negative net income, you will need to adjust your spending.
 There are several ways to go about this, but the easiest is to look at your variable expenses.
-It’s much easier to adjust the number of times you eat out in a month to save a little money then it is to lower your mortgage payment.
-However, if you have tweaked your variable expenses as much as possible and are still coming up short then you might have to look at your fixed expenses.
+It’s much easier to adjust the number of times you eat out in a month to save a little money than it is to lower your mortgage payment.
+However, if you have tweaked your variable expenses as much as possible and are still coming up short, you might have to look at your fixed expenses.
 Talk with the bank to refinance your payments.

 Be sure to evaluate your spending on a want vs. need basis.
 Simply wanting something is not a good enough reason to have a negative monthly net income.